bbcmicrobit/micropython/docs/devguide/installation.rst

 variant::

-  sudo add-apt-repository -y ppa:team-gcc-arm-embedded sudo add-apt-repository -y ppa:pmiller-opensource/ppa sudo apt-get update sudo apt-get install cmake ninja-build gcc-arm-none-eabi srecord libssl-dev pip3 install yotta
+  sudo add-apt-repository -y ppa:team-gcc-arm-embedded sudo apt-get update sudo apt-get install gcc-arm-embedded sudo apt-get install cmake ninja-build srecord libssl-dev sudo -H pip3 install yotta

 In order to make development life a bit easier, you can (on Ubuntu) add yourself to the ``dialout`` group, which grants write access to the serial device